vdaubry/vdaubry.github.io/_posts/2014-10-21-SEO-for-your-Jekyll-blog.markdown

 ---
 layout:     post
 title:      "SEO for your Jekyll blog"
-subtitle:   "Take care of search engine optimization for your blog"
+subtitle:   "Improve search engine optimization for your blog"
 description: "Learn how to optimize your Jekyll blog posts for search engines"
 date:       2014-10-21
 author:     "Vincent Daubry"